Designers brainstorming in conference room meeting

 2. Lead standard development in your sector

 With federal standards absent by design, industry leaders must fill the gap with frameworks that work.
 Engage with sector associations, key customers and global stakeholders to develop standards that become the de facto requirements.
-Companies leading this process will shape market access for years to come.
+Companies leading this process may l shape market access for years to come.

 3. Prepare for global governance leadership